Calamity Jane: McCormick claim

 On September 6, 1941, the U.S. Department of Public Welfare granted old age assistance to a Jean Hickok Burkhardt McCormick who claimed to be the legal offspring of Martha Jane Canary and James Butler Hickok.
 She presented evidence that Calamity Jane and Wild Bill had married at Benson's Landing, Montana Territory (now Livingston, Montana) on September 25, 1873.
 The documentation was written in a Bible and presumably signed by two ministers and numerous witnesses.
 However, McCormick's claim has been vigorously challenged because of a variety of discrepancies.

 McCormick later published a book with letters purported to be from Calamity Jane to her daughter.
 In them, Calamity Jane says she had been married to Hickok and that Hickok was the father of McCormick, who was born September 25, 1873, and was placed for adoption with a Captain Jim O'Neil and his wife.
 During this period, Calamity Jane was allegedly working as a scout for the army, and at the time of Hickok's death, he had recently married Agnes Thatcher Lake.

 Calamity Jane does seem to have had two or four daughters, although the father's identity is unknown.
-In the late 1880s, Jane returned to Deadwood with a child who she said was her daughter.
+In the late 1880s, Jane returned to Deadwood with a child whom she said was her daughter.
 At Jane's request, a benefit was held in one of the theaters to raise money for her daughter's education in St. Martin's Academy at Sturgis, South Dakota, a nearby Catholic boarding school.
 The benefit raised a large sum; Jane got drunk and spent a considerable portion of the money that same night and left with the child the next day.

 Estelline Bennett was living in Deadwood at that time and had spoken briefly with Jane a few days before the benefit.
 She thought that Jane honestly wanted her daughter to have an education and that the drunken binge was just an example of her inability to curb her impulses and carry through long-range plans (which Bennett saw as typical of Jane's class).
 Bennett later heard that Jane's daughter did "get an education, and grew up and married well".